NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Deploy.rst

       export RESOURCE_GROUP="nrfassettracker"

 #.
 Choose a name for the solution and export it as ``APP_NAME``.
-   Use a short name (not more than 16 characters) composed of numbers and lower-case letters only.
+   Use a short name (not more than 16 characters) composed of numbers and lowercase letters only.
-   In this example, we use ``nrfassettracker`` as the application name.
+   In this example, ``nrfassettracker`` is used as the application name.

    .. code-block:: bash